Signature Programs

 DEAN SYSTEM

-The 6th and 7th grades have their own Dean assigned to support the individual students on their journey through Middle School.
-The Deans collaborate with the Middle School Director and Assistant Director to advocate for the social-emotional and academic interests of the students in their respective grades by frequently interacting with the students, their teachers, the School psychologist and their parents.
-They are critical to shaping the life of the Middle School by creating a sense of community through the advisory program, student government and other community building activities and programs.
+Each grade has their own dean to support every student’s journey through the Middle School.
+These deans collaborate closely with the Middle School Director and Assistant Director to advocate for the social-emotional and academic interests of students in their respective grades.
+They regularly interact with students, teachers, the School psychologist and parents.
+The deans play a critical role in shaping Middle School life by fostering a sense of community through the advisory program, student government and other community-building activities and programs

 STEAM and Technology